zaphyr-org/documentation/repositories/1.x/cookie.md

 composer require zaphyr-org/cookie
 ```

----

 ## Cookie

-The cookie repository is an object-oriented alternative to the `$_COOKIE` superglobal, which simplifies the handling or
+The cookie repository is an object-oriented alternative to the `$_COOKIE` super global, which simplifies the handling or
 testing of cookies in applications or frameworks.
 It provides a simple way to create a cookie object and to get the
 cookie string.